 In 2009, A Rapid Alert System for Severe Respiratory Illness: The FluCAN Surveillance system was created with the involvement and support of the Thoracic Society of Australia and New Zealand and funding from the NHMRC.
 The aim of FluCAN was to establish and maintain a real-time sentinel hospital surveillance system for acute respiratory disease requiring hospitalisation, which could provide a reliable and timely source of information that could be used to inform public health policy.

 In NSW, three hospitals participate in providing weekly data; Westmead Hospital, John Hunter Hospital and the Children's Hospital at Westmead.

-- In week 20 there was one (paediatric) confirmed influenza admission reported at NSW sentinel hospitals. - Since 7 April there have been three hospital admissions reported all were paediatrics.
+- In week 24 there was one confirmed influenza admission reported at NSW sentinel hospitals. - Since 7 April 2014, there have been six hospital admissions reported (five influenza A and 1 influenza B) all were paediatric cases.